-If you plan to conduct business in multiple countries, be sure to check for the name’s use in those countries.
-There are local government services you can use to double-check that the name isn’t owned by someone else.
+If you plan to conduct business in multiple countries, be sure to check for the name’s use in those countries as well.
+There are local government services you use to double-check that the name isn’t owned by someone else as well.
 Again, you’ll need to conduct an online search to find each of those services, depending on where you’ll operate.

-You should register the name (to make sure it’s accepted) before creating business cards, logos, websites, and more.
+Then you should register that name (to make sure it’s accepted) before creating business cards, logos, websites, and more.
 It’ll save you stress and likely a major headache later.
 Again, registration sites differ based on which regions and countries.

 Finally, if you decide to register your name as a trademark, you’ll need to do so at this point as well.
 Your lawyer can guide you through this process.
 Keep in mind, there are additional costs associated with every registration you do.

 Visit your government services or the Small Business Administration website to find out whether any national or regional licenses are required.

 While you’re at it, check to see whether you qualify for any tax deductions and credits.
 Many local governments design special credits to help small businesses grow faster.